 Dental radiographs (x-rays) are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
 At Lifesmiles Family Dentistry, we use only the latest digital X-ray imaging.
 This allows for increased sensitivity with digital sensors so we can have decreased radiation over traditional X-ray machines.

-Dr. John Gawlik and the dental hygienists use the information provided by the digital X-rays to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
+Dr. Robbie Huot and the dental hygienists use the information provided by the digital X-rays to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.

 Do I need Dental X-rays?